 Building solar- and battery-powered cars requires skills in both math and science.
 The primary goal of the competitions is to generate enthusiasm for science, technology, engineering, and math (STEM) skills at a crucial stage in the development of young people.
 The competitions also help improve students' understanding of scientific concepts and renewable energy technologies, and encourages young people to consider technical careers at an early age.

-Please check back early next year for information on the 2014 competitions.
+Check back early next year for registration information for the 2015 competition.

 Sources for Model Car Kits and Accessories